cassiesh/cassieshort/content/teaching/_index.md

 ## Invited Lectures

+* (Upcoming) **January 2026 - QUEST Centre at the Charité Berlin, Germany** Exploring the Multiverse: Transparency, Uncertainty, and Robustness in Data Analysis

 * **April 2025 - Leuphana Universität Lüneburg, Germany** Investigating Experimenter Sex and Attractiveness as Moderators of the Association Between Trait Approach Motivation and Resting Frontal Asymmetry

 * **November 2024 - Hanse-Wissenschaftskolleg, Germany** Multiverse Analysis: Reporting Robustness and Increasing Transparency in Empirical Research